The Day of the Scorpion: Plot summary

-In this novel an old Raj family comes newly on the scene, the Laytons of Pankot, an imaginary hill station in India.
+This novel introduces the Layton family of Pankot as principal characters.
+Colonel Layton, who served in the North African campaign, is held prisoner of war by the Nazis.
+His wife, Mildred, and his daughters (Sarah and Susan) live in Pankot while Colonel Layton's stepmother, known as Auntie Mabel, occupies the family estate at Rose Cottage.

 Now an army captain, Ronald Merrick, a self-made man of the lower middle class and the former police official in charge of the Daphne Manners case, begins to insinuate himself subtly into the Layton family.
 We learn what the Laytons do not know, that in a searing session with the incarcerated Hari Kumar, Merrick tortured and molested him.

-Susan, the younger Layton sister, driven by a sense of her own nothingness, marries Teddie Bingham, a colourless and conventional officer in the prestigious Pankot Rifles regiment.
+Susan, the younger Layton sister, driven by a sense of her own nothingness, marries Teddie Bingham, a colourless and conventional officer in the prestigious Muzzy Guides regiment.
 By accident, Teddie and Merrick are roommates, and when his designated best man falls ill at the last minute, Teddie asks Merrick to act as best man.
 The wedding is held in Mirat, a native state ruled by a Nawab.
 On the way to the wedding ceremony, someone throws a stone at the car in which Teddie and Merrick are riding.
 Teddie is injured and has to be patched up.
 At the wedding reception, the Nawab of Mirat becomes a victim of heightened security when he is denied entrance to his own property as he is an Indian.
-When the newlyweds are being seen off at the railway station, Shalini Gupta Sen appears and makes a scene, beseeching Merrick.
-She is later revealed to be begging Merrick to reveal the whereabouts of her nephew, Hari Kumar.
+When the newlyweds are being seen off at the railway station, Shalini Gupta Sen appears and makes a scene, begging Merrick to reveal the whereabouts of her nephew, Hari Kumar.

-Nigel Rowan, an officer serving in the civil service, takes Lady Manners to observe the debriefing of Hari Kumar, who was tortured and jailed after the rape of Lady Manners's niece, Daphne, and who has been held in prison for a year under the Defence of India Act for vague alleged political crimes.
-The panel, consisting of Rowan and V. R. Gopal, is horrified to learn of Hari's treatment at Merrick's hands.
+Nigel Rowan, an officer serving in the civil service, takes Lady Manners to observe the debriefing of Hari Kumar, who was tortured and jailed after the rape of Lady Manners's niece, Daphne, and who has been held in prison for a year under the Defence of India Act for alleged political crimes.
+The panel, which includes Rowan and V. R. Gopal, is horrified to learn of Hari's treatment at Merrick's hands.
 It comes out that Hari has never been informed that Daphne conceived a child and then died.
 The questioners realize that Hari's statements will be too inflammatory in the fragile political climate of India.
 They also realize that Hari is innocent, however, and suspect that at some point in the future, he will be quietly released from custody.

 Teddie and Merrick are sent to the front in Manipur against the Japanese and their surrogates, the Indian National Army (known as "Jiffs" among the British).
-Teddie, against Merrick's warnings, falls victim to an INA ambush while trying to induce INA soldiers from his regiment to surrender.
+Teddie, against Merrick's warnings, falls victim to an INA ambush while trying to induce defectors from his regiment to surrender.
 Merrick does his best to save Teddie, but is unsuccessful, and comes away horribly disfigured.
 Teddie goes forward, it is implied, because he is concerned about the methods Merrick might employ on the turncoats.